jfinkels/apxcompleteness/README.md

 [1]: https://creativecommons.org/licenses/by-sa/3.0/

+## Requirements ##

+Compiling this work requires the following LaTeX packages:

+* algorithm
+* algpseudocode
+* amsmath
+* amssymb
+* amsthm
+* complexity
+* hyperref

+The following command will install the necessary system packages on Ubuntu 12.04:

+    sudo apt-get install  # fill me in...

 ## Getting and compiling this work ##

 To get a copy of the most recent version of this work: